Oneflow-Inc/oneflow-documentation/en/docs/basics/02_tensor.md

 ## Operations on Tensors

-A large number of operators are provided in OneFlow to operate on tensors, most of which are in the namespaces of [oneflow](https://oneflow.readthedocs.io/en/master/oneflow.html), [oneflow.nn](https://oneflow.readthedocs.io/en/master/nn.html), and [oneflow.nn.functional](https://oneflow.readthedocs.io/en/master/functional.html).
+A large number of operators are provided in OneFlow, most of which are in the namespaces of [oneflow](https://oneflow.readthedocs.io/en/master/oneflow.html), [oneflow.nn](https://oneflow.readthedocs.io/en/master/nn.html), and [oneflow.nn.functional](https://oneflow.readthedocs.io/en/master/functional.html).

 Tensors in OneFlow are as easy to use as the NumPy arrays.
 For example, slicing in NumPy style is supported: